-Goodwill.
-Goodwill (representing the excess of the amount paid to acquire a company over the estimated fair value of the net assets acquired) is not amortized but instead is tested for impairment annually (performed by us during the fourth quarter of each fiscal year), or when events or circumstances indicate that its value may have declined.
-This determination of any goodwill impairment is made at the reporting unit level and consists of two steps.
-First, we determine the fair value of a reporting unit and compare it to our carrying amount.
+Goodwill and Indefinite-Lived Intangible Assets.
+Goodwill (representing the excess of the amount paid to acquire a company over the estimated fair value of the net assets acquired) and Indefinite Lived Intangible Assets are not amortized but instead is tested for impairment annually, or when events or circumstances indicate that its value may have declined.
+Separate tests are performed for goodwill and indefinite lived intangible assets.
+We apply a qualitative test of impairment on the indefinite lived intangible assets.
+This is done by assessing the existence of events or circumstances which would make it more likely than not that impairment is present.
+No such factors were identified during our current year analysis.
+The determination of any goodwill impairment is made at the reporting unit level and consists of two steps.
+First, the Company determines the fair value of a reporting unit and compares it to its carrying amount.
 Second, if the carrying amount of the reporting unit exceeds its fair value, an impairment loss is recognized for any excess of the carrying amount of the reporting unit's goodwill over the goodwill's implied fair value.
-We use a weighting of the market approach and the income approach (discounted cash flow method) in testing goodwill for impairment.
-In the market approach, we apply performance multiples from comparable public companies, adjusted for relative risk, profitability, and growth considerations, to our reporting units to estimate fair value.
-The key assumptions used in the discounted cash flow method used to estimate fair value include discount rates, growth rates, cash flow projections and terminal value rates.
+The Company the income approach (discounted cash flow method) in testing goodwill for impairment.
+The key assumptions used in the discounted cash flow method used to estimate fair value include discount rates, revenue growth rates, terminal growth rates and cash flow projections.
 Discount rates, growth rates and cash flow projections are the most sensitive and susceptible to change as they require significant management judgment.
 Discount rates are determined by using a weighted average cost of capital ("WACC").
-The WACC considers market and industry data as well as company-specific risk factors for each reporting unit in determining the appropriate discount rate to be used.
+The WACC considers market and industry data as well as Company-specific risk factors for each reporting unit in determining the appropriate discount rate to be used.
 The discount rate utilized for each reporting unit is indicative of the return an investor would expect to receive for investing in such a business.
-Terminal value rate determination follows common methodology of capturing the present value of perpetual cash flow estimates beyond the last projected period assuming constant WACC and long-term growth rates.
-Although no changes are expected as a result of the comparison since the fair value of the reporting units exceeded the carrying value by approximately 59%, if the assumptions management makes regarding estimated cash flows are less favorable than expected, we may be required to record an impairment charge in the future.
+Terminal growth rate determination follows common methodology of capturing the present value of perpetual cash flow estimates beyond the last projected period assuming a constant WACC and long-term growth rates.
+The Company has determined that, to date, no impairment of goodwill exists and fair value of the reporting units exceeded the carrying value in total by approximately 74%.
+The fair value of the reporting units exceeds the carrying value by a minimum of 37% at each of the four reporting units.
+The Company performs the annual impairment testing during the fourth quarter of each fiscal year.
+Although no changes are expected, if the actual results of the Company are less favorable than the assumptions the Company makes regarding estimated cash flows, the Company may be required to record an impairment charge in the future.